Head of Online Medical Content

 Treatment for both hyperacusis and hearing loss will depend on the specific symptoms and causes of each condition.
 If you suspect that you have either condition, you will need to see an audiologist for a professional diagnosis and treatment plan.

 If you are considering hearing aids, you need to work with an audiologist who can guide you through the process.
-They may recommend hearing aids that have advanced features, such as frequency compression, that can help to reduce the discomfort with certain sounds.
+They may recommend hearing aids that have advanced features, such as frequency compression, that can help reduce the discomfort with certain sounds.

 The audiologist may recommend a gradual approach to using hearing aids for people with hyperacusis.
 This may involve starting with very low amplification levels and gradually increasing the volume over time as the person becomes accustomed to the new sounds.